JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 This post is in progress.
 I'll dive into my family's current journey navigating the health system, cancer, and the utilization of the latest available technology from biotech.

-# My Mother’s Journey with Colon Cancer
+# My Mom's Cancer Journey and the impact of Precision Medicine

 This is a personal reflection on the evolving landscape of genetic testing for cancer.
 As both a biotech professional and the son of a cancer patient, I found myself caught between the promise of precision medicine and the harsh realities of clinical care.

 This is my story — a roller coaster ride of initial hope, frustration, despondency, and now renewed hope that we will be able to battle cancer more effectively with technology in the future.

 ---